 How a ‘contagion of positive emotions’ from and of the right leader or teacher will greatly enhance the learning experience and project outcomes.

 The problem is, you need to be there to get the vibe.
-I dare say parenting therefore has a huge impact on the developing child – nurtured or exhausted?
+I dare say parenting therefore has a huge impact on the developing child – nurtured or knackered?